ubclaunchpad/inertia/README.md

 # :package: Usage

 All you need to get started is a docker-compose project, the Inertia CLI, and access to a virtual private server.
-To download the CLI:
+To install the CLI using [Homebrew](https://brew.sh):

 ```bash
 $> brew install ubclaunchpad/tap/inertia